German Family Vocabulary: How to Talk About Family in German

 In-laws and married family

 When you get married or have a serious partner, you suddenly need a whole new set of family vocabulary.
-German handles this with compound words that are actually pretty logical once you understand the pattern.
+German handles this with compound words that are pretty logical once you understand the pattern.

 Your in-laws use "Schwieger-" as a prefix.
 So your mother-in-law is die Schwiegermutter, father-in-law is der Schwiegervater, and collectively they're die Schwiegereltern.
 Your brother-in-law is der Schwager and sister-in-law is die Schwägerin.
 The pattern holds for other relations too: Schwiegersohn (son-in-law) and Schwiegertochter (daughter-in-law).

-Your spouse is der Ehemann (husband) or die Ehefrau (wife) in formal contexts.
-But most people just say mein Mann (my husband) or meine Frau (my wife) in everyday conversation.
 For unmarried partners, you'd use der Freund (boyfriend) or die Freundin (girlfriend), though these words also just mean "friend" depending on context.
 Some people use der Partner or die Partnerin to be more specific.

 Step-families and modern family structures